 Most likely not.
 However, there are a number of questions to consider when deciding whether a model release is necessary, including the specific circumstances the image was captured, and what country it was taken in.
 To learn more about model release requirements, please visit this helpful ASMP Tutorial page.

 Where will The FENCE be presented?

-In 2018, there will be FENCE exhibitions in the following cities:
+For the 8th edition of The FENCE, there will be exhibitions in the following cities:

 - Brooklyn, New York